 |Immigrant Visa||USCIS Form||Availability Status|

-USCIS Premium Processing Customer Service Contact.
+USCIS Premium Processing Contact Information

 You can contact USCIS Customer Service at 866-315-5718 for premium processing questions.
 You can only contact this number after filing for premium processing.
 You will need to have your receipt number ready to get any support.
 If you are looking to order physical forms of I-907, then you can call I-800-375-5283.

-How to check USCIS Premium Processing Case Status?
+How to check Premium Processing Case Status?

 Once the Premium processing request is accepted, the petitioner (employer, attorney or representative) would get an email with USCIS receipt number and copy of the receipt notice.
 You can track the status online on USCIS Case Status website.